anssip/ultrabet/README.md

 - [x] Repositories
 - [x] Queries
 - [x] Mutations
-- [ ] Import feeds from betapi.com
+- [x] Import feeds from bets-api.com
 - [ ] Admin queries and mutations
-- [ ] Bet should have several MarketOptions (long bet)
+- [x] Bet should have several MarketOptions (long bet)
 - [ ] Result setting, enhance schemas with results
 - [x] Deploy somewhere
+- [ ] Pagination TBD when building the UI

 ## Event import

 - [x] add a 'source' field to the Market entity, to identify the bookmaker.
 Event.markets edge should be able to filter based on source.
-- [ ] import each event only once
+- [x] import each event only once

 ### Live events

-- [ ] Live events polling should be more frequent than pre-match events
+- [x] Live events polling should be more frequent than pre-match events
-- [ ] Should also request scores when live
+- [x] Should also request scores when live
 - [ ] Check `completed` field when polling scores.
 When completed -> set result and pay out winnings

 ## Frontend